rhartmano/labelr/README.md

     label might be “State of Birth”.
 Or, if a variable called “trust1” consisted of responses to the consumer survey question, “How much do you trust BBC news to give you unbiased information?,” a sensible name label might be “BBC Trust.”
-Name labels are comparable to what Stata and SAS call “variable labels.”
+As such, name labels are comparable to what Stata and SAS call “variable labels.”

 3.  **Value labels** - labelr offers three kinds of value labels.